Rainbow heterodyne detection

-Of special interest, this solves two common and vexing problems encountered in optical heterodyne detection.
+This solves two common problems encountered in optical heterodyne detection.
 First, heterodyne signals are beat frequencies between the signal source and a reference source (dubbed local oscillator).
 They are not DC light levels but oscillating signals and thus unlike conventional detectors the light flux from the signal cannot be integrated on a capacitor.
 Therefore, to have an array of pixels, each pixel must be backed by AC amplifier and detection circuit which is complex.
-With Synthetic array detection, all the signals can be amplified and detected by the same circuit.
-The second problem Synthetic array detection solves arrises, not in pixel imaging but, when the signal is not spatially coherent across the surface of the detector.
+With synthetic array detection, all the signals can be amplified and detected by the same circuit.
+The second problem synthetic array detection solves arris, not in pixel imaging but when the signal is not spatially coherent across the surface of the detector.
 In this case, the beat frequencies arising are differently phased across the detector surface and these destructively interfere producing a low signal output.
 In synthetic array detection, each region of the detector has a different fundamental for its beat frequency and thus there is no stationary interference even if the signal's phase varies across the surface of the detector.

 Illustration of the concept

-Figure 1 shows a particular implementation format of the Synthetic Array method.
-This implementation is called "Rainbow Heterodyne Detection" because the local oscillator has its frequencies spread out like a rainbow across the surface of the detector.
+Figure 1 shows a particular implementation format of the synthetic array method.
+This implementation is called "rainbow heterodyne detection" because the local oscillator has its frequencies spread out like a rainbow across the surface of the detector.

 The output from the detector is a multi-frequency signal.
 If this output signal is spectrally resolved then each different electrical frequency corresponds to a different location on the detector.